lukylab/appstore-submission-checklist/README.md

 ## Check out my apps

-If you’re curious what I’ve built, here’s a list:
+If you’re curious what I’ve built, here are some of my apps:

 - [Compot: AI Assistant for iOS Developers](https://apps.apple.com/app/id6471916279)
   100+ SwiftUI components, in-app AI help, learning resources, and templates for iOS development.